 Specialty Groups Offers Unique Focus

 The environment at Solstice East is incredibly warm and receptive, and we know that all of our young girls enter with unique experiences and needs.
 This is why we have developed an innovative therapeutic approach which offers various group therapy options.
-This provides our students with an opportunity to select the group offerings that will specifically help them on their personal journey.
+This provides our students with a unique opportunity to select the group offerings that will specifically help them on their personal journey.

 Substance abuse / Addictions Groups